 [Form 4 amended in Gazette 31 Jul 2007 p.
 3796.]

-[Schedule 1 amended in Gazette 28 Jul 2000 p.
-4008-9; 31 Jul 2007 p.
-3795-6.]

 Notes

-1 This is a compilation of the Criminal Law (Mentally Impaired Accused) Regulations 1997 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 4 April 2008 of the Criminal Law (Mentally Impaired Accused) Regulations 1997 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table